muktihari/fit/docs/runtime_registration.md

 func main() {
     brytonFactory := factory.New()
     brytonFactory.RegisterMesg(proto.Message{
-        Num: 68, // I found this mesg num used by Bryton & Garmin in their FIT file.
+        Num: 68, // I found this mesg num is used by Bryton & Garmin in their FIT file.
         Fields: []proto.Field{
             {
                 FieldBase: &proto.FieldBase{